geoadmin/mf-geoadmin3/README.md

 Ideally, each component is fully tested with unit tests.

-## Crosser browser end-to-end tests with browserstack.com
+## Cross-browser end-to-end tests with browserstack.com

-To run the e2e browserstack tests, a view things need to be set up in your environment.
+To run the e2e browserstack tests, a few things need to be set up in your environment.
 You need to have the BROWSERSTACK_USER and BROWSERSTACK_KEY variables set.
-As they are sesitive, they should not be accessible in public (don't add them to github).
+As they are sensitive, they should not be accessible in public (don't add them to github).
 Recommended way is via a protected file on your system (readable only by you):